PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 Words Added to the gForth Main Dictionary
 *****************************************

+target-wordlist This is the list of words to be written to the FPGA's RAM.

+_tbranches Stores branch addressess to simplify cross compilation.
+Also saved to the build directory.

+tbranches ???

 tcell  ( -- cellsize ) Number of bytes in a word.
 2/4/8 for 16/32/64 bit designs.

 tbits  ( -- bits ) Number of bits in a word.